hundround/numerical-analysis/README.md

 # numerical-analysis
-Compiled exercises on Numerical Analysis
+Compiled exercises on `Numerical Analysis` taken for my degree in Mathematics